There are several reasons for wanting to reduce the size of files uploaded to Blackboard.

 - can adversely affect system performance.

-This guide will suggest ways of reducing the size of various file types.
+This guide will suggest ways to

 Word documents containing a large number of images may swell to an unnecessarily large size.
-In versions of a document which are primarily going to be viewed online, it is worth compressing the images to reduce overall filsesize – see Reduce the file size of a picture in Microsoft Office (covers Office generally, including MS Word).
+In versions of a document which are primarily going to be accessed online, it is worth compressing the images to reduce overall filsesize – see Reduce the file size of a picture in Microsoft Office (covers Office generally, including MS Word).

 Over-large filesizes are normally caused by

 - embedded audio or video files